 This column is about two vendors (No, no, keep reading!
 It gets good, I promise) that turned their IT infrastructure on its ear and built out private clouds.
-Yes, vendors have IT shops too, they need
+Yes, vendors have IT shops too, they need all the same stuff you do while they're picking your pocket, like email servers, app servers, ERP and what have you.

 And the vendors, along with the service providers -- a line that is blurring very quickly, by the way -- are by far the hottest spot for cloud computing initiatives.
 I'd bet 90% of the private cloud efforts underway today are on the sell side because, of course, to vendors IT is the money maker, directly or indirectly.